This post may contain affiliate links. Please read our disclosure policy.

 Easy Cranberry Walnut Pinwheels for a delicious holiday appetizer or snack.

 I love holiday dinner parties just as much as the next girl, but you want to know what I love even more than the dinner?
 The appetizers!
 Sweet or savory, appetizers take me to my happy place.
-I mean, who doesn’t love cute little bite-sized nuggets of deliciousness like these Cranberry Walnut Pinwheels?
+I mean, who doesn’t love cute little bite-sized nuggets of deliciousness like these Cranberry Pinwheels?

 Easy Cranberry Walnut Pinwheels - delicious appetizer or snack

-How to make Cranberry Walnut Pinwheels
+How to Make Cranberry Pinwheels

 I love making pinwheels because they are so easy and you can get super creative with them.
 These pinwheels are filled with sweetened cream cheese, goat cheese, dried cranberries, chopped rosemary and walnuts for a nice textural element that contrasts the creamy cheeses.
-The cream cheese and goat cheese are whipped with an electric mixer to make them nice and fluffy, then mixed with the cranberries, rosemary and chopped walnuts.

-You want to use a nice soft and thick flour tortilla for your pinwheels.
-They do soften as they chill but the softer they are to start with, the better.
-I typically use Mission tortillas for pinwheels.
-Spread the cream cheese mixture all over the tortilla, then roll it up tight into a log shape.
+3. Spread the cream cheese mixture all over the tortilla, then roll it up tight into a log shape.
 Wrap the logs in plastic wrap, tightly, to help them keep their shape while they chill in the fridge.
 Refrigerate them for at least an hour, but they will keep overnight.

 how to slice tortillas into cranberry walnut pinwheels